datacenter/aci-monitoring-stack/docs/minikube.md

 This can be used to run aci-monitoring-stack locally (say on your laptop).

-By default minikube only provide access locally and this is an issue for logs ingestion however for a lab you can configure HAProxy to expose you Minikube instance over the Host IP Address.
+By default, minikube only provide access locally and this is an issue for logs ingestion however for a lab you can configure HAProxy to expose you Minikube instance over the Host IP Address.
 This implies that you should configure all your External Services as `NodePort` and configure HAProxy to send the traffic to the correct `NodePort`

 I have configured minikube with 4GB or RAM and 4 CPU and that was plenty to monitor a small 10 switch ACI Fabric.